 A World of Possibilities

 The possibilities here honestly go on and on.
 You could easily email your scrapbooking pages to family members.
 Create birthday cards out of a mini digital scrapbooking page.
-You could even monetize your scrapbooking interests and make your own scrapbooking kits—either digital or printed materials!
+You could even monetize your scrapbooking interests and make your own digital scrapbooking kits—either digital or printed materials!

 What Software to Use for Digital Scrapbooking